NOAA-ORR-ERD/WebGnomeClient/doc/location_files/cascobay_examples.rst

 Casco Bay.
-Explore how the changing tides affect the trajectories of oil slicks, how wind can move an oil slick in a different direction from the currents, and how model and observation limitations can be overcome by considering both the “Best Guess” and the “Minimum Regret” (Uncertainty) solutions.
+Explore how the changing tides affect the trajectories of oil slicks, how wind can move an oil slick in a different direction from the currents, and how model and observation limitations can be overcome by considering both the "Best Guess" and the "Minimum Regret" (Uncertainty) solutions.
 This knowledge will help you in designing your own GNOME model runs.